Mobile app helps hungry kids find free summer meals

 Based on lessons learned from this summer’s pilot, Hunger Impact Partners plans to expand its efforts to get the mobile phone app on many more devices before the end of the 2017–2018 school year.
 In particular, the organization plans to build a comprehensive marketing strategy early on to increase the number of app downloads and users, the number of meals served, and the number of sponsored serving sites statewide.
 To do this, it plans to strengthen its engagement and partnership with a variety of corporate and nonprofit sponsors and conduct more outreach with students, student organizations, parent-teacher associations, and family and student ambassador programs.
 On the technical side, Hunger Impact Partners plans to pursue improved app store optimization and widen the scope of its promotions to include guerilla marketing and paid advertising.

-For more about the app, visit Hunger Impact Partners’ Summer Eats Minnesota information page.
+For more about the app, visit Hunger Impact Partners’ Summer Eats Minnesota website.

 1 Data for Minnesota counties and school districts can be found here.
 Free and reduced-price lunch eligibility is calculated annually by the U.S. Department of Agriculture and is based on family size and income in relation to federal poverty guidelines.
 Generally, families earning 185 percent or less of the poverty threshold are eligible.
 Additional information.